 Our study has a few important strengths.
 This is the first study to observe clinical questions in the care of complex older adults.
-Investigating these questions is important because the ageing population is rapidly increasing5 and elderly patients with multiple comorbidities are more

-Protected by copyright, including for uses related to text and data mining, Al training, and similar technologies difficult to manage with available clinical practice guidelines,4 which lead to significant deficits in the quality of care.^{8 9 14} As a second strength, our method included direct audio recorded observations of providers in multiple phases of outpatient care.
-Most previous studies elicited clinical questions in after-visit interviews or relied on providers to keep their own record of their questions.2 Our method allows more detailed and accurate data collection, since it relies on direct observations of care as opposed to provider's recall, which could involve a possible bias.
+Investigating these questions is important because the ageing population is rapidly increasing5 and elderly patients with multiple comorbidities are more difficult to manage with available clinical practice guidelines, which lead to significant deficits in the quality of care.
+So 14 As a second strength, our method included direct audio recorded observations of providers in multiple phases of outpatient care.
+Most previous studies elicited clinical questions in after-visit interviews or relied on providers to keep their own record of their questions.
+Our method allows more detailed and accurate data collection, since it relies on direct observations of care as opposed to provider's recall, which could involve a possible bias.